 The challenge will be open to all UQ students.
-However, each team of 4 to 6 students will need to have at least two students who are currently enrolled in a UQ Business School program (e.g. Bachelor of Commerce, Bachelor of Advanced Finance and Economics, Master of Commerce but not limited to these).
-Further, each team must have at least 4 students who will still be enrolled in their current UQ program in September 2020.
+However, each team of 4 or 5 students1 will need to have at least two students who are currently enrolled in a UQ Business School program (e.g. Bachelor of Commerce, Bachelor of Advanced Finance and Economics, Master of Commerce - but not limited to these).
+Further, each team must have at least 4 students who will still be enrolled in their current UQ program in April 2021.

-If you want to be involved in the challenge or want to be added to SMIF Blackboard please email:
+If you want to be involved in the challenge you will need to be added to SMIF Blackboard.
+Please email: